 Instructions

-1. Adjust an oven rack to the lower-middle position and heat the oven to 375 degrees.
+1. Prepare the oven: Adjust an oven rack to the lower-middle position and heat the oven to 375 degrees.

-4. Five minutes (longer is fine) before the berries come out of the oven, add the buttermilk and vanilla to flour mixture and mix to combine.
-Pat mixture into ball or rectangle and roughly divide into 7 or 8 pieces.
+4. Make the biscuit topping: Meanwhile, whisk the flour, cornmeal, 1/4 cup sugar, baking powder, baking soda, and salt in a large bowl to combine.
+Cut the butter into small pieces and use the back of a fork to work it into the dry ingredients.
+If necessary, use your fingers to work the butter into smaller pieces.
+Five minutes before the berries come out of the oven, add the buttermilk and vanilla to the flour mixture and mix to combine.
+Pat the mixture into a ball or a rectangle and roughly divide into 7 equal pieces.

-5. To assemble and bake the cobbler: Remove the berries from the oven; increase the oven temperature to 425 degrees.
+5. Finish the cobbler: Remove the berries from the oven; increase the oven temperature to 425 degrees.
 Drop the pieces of biscuit dough on the hot berry filling, spacing them about a 1/2 inch apart.
 Brush biscuits with milk and sprinkle with sugar.
 Bake until the filling is bubbling and the biscuits are golden brown on top and cooked through, 15 to 18 minutes.
 Cool the cobbler on a wire rack 20 minutes (or less) and serve.

 • Prep Time: 10 minutes